-I have always wanted to walk the Kerry way after hearing my grandpa’s endless stories of exploring the Irish countryside as a child.
+I have always wanted to start the adventure of hiking the Kerry Way after hearing my grandpa’s endless stories of exploring the Irish countryside as a child.
 Deciding where I wanted to go on holiday was a breeze.
 Deciding how I wanted to do it was the challenging part!
 I stumbled upon the option of a walking holiday and knew immediately that was the way to see the country.
 I was right; being thrown right into the environment and culture on foot was absolutely perfect.

 Céad Míle Fáilte – A Hundred Thousand Welcomes